Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Methodology

 The final set of equations for the WIBL model, valid up to $O(\varepsilon)$ in the inertial terms and up to $O(\varepsilon^2)$ in the remaining terms with substrate temperature variations in space and time $\hat{\eta}(\hat{X},\hat{T})$, consists of the continuity equation \eqref{eq:cont_eq_ROMS}, together with the evolution equations \eqref{eqs:WIBL_equations}, complemented by the constitutive relation \eqref{eq:J_cond_FS_adim}.

-Expanding the variables $\hat{q}_x$, $\hat{q}_z$ and $\hat{\theta}_s$ in $\varepsilon$ and solving at successive orders yields the relations used in the construction of the single-equation models in Subsection \ref{subsec:sigle_equation_model}, highlighting the model's consistency for $\varepsilon\rightarrow 0$.
+The non-volatile limit corresponds to local thermodynamic equilibrium at the liquid-vapour interface, for which the vapour pressure equals the saturation pressure at the free surface ($p_v=p_{s}(T_{fs})$) and no net mass flux occurs across the interface ($\hat{J}=0$).
+Nevertheless, small temperature variations may still exist along the free surface without substantially altering the local equilibrium conditions.
+These temperature gradients induce variations in surface tension, thereby generating thermocapillary stresses.
+The more restrictive isothermal limit corresponds to a uniform temperature field in both the liquid and vapour phases, including at the free surface.
+As a result, neither phase-change effects ($\overline{\E}=\Vr=\overline{\Pi}=0$) nor thermocapillary stresses $(\M=0)$ can arise in this case.

-In the absence of phase-change effects $(\overline{\E}=\Vr=\overline{\Pi}=0)$ and under Nusselt (isothermal) scaling, the continuity and flow rate equations reduces to the thermocapillary falling-film formulation of \citet[Chapter~8]{kalliadasis2011falling}, while, assuming $\hat{\eta}$ constant, the thermal equation recovers the two-dimensional $\theta$ model derived by \citet{cellier2020new}, with $\K^{-1}=\Bi$.
+For the non-volatile case and under Nusselt (isothermal) scaling, the continuity and flow rate equations reduces to the thermocapillary falling-film formulation of \citet[Chapter~8]{kalliadasis2011falling}, while, assuming $\hat{\eta}$ constant, the thermal equation recovers the two-dimensional $\theta$ model derived by \citet{cellier2020new}, with $\K^{-1}=\Bi$.

+The derived WIBL model is consist for $\varepsilon\rightarrow 0$, as expanding the variables $\hat{q}_x$, $\hat{q}_z$ and $\hat{\theta}_s$ in $\varepsilon$ and solving at successive orders yields the relations used in the construction of the single-equation models in Subsection \ref{subsec:sigle_equation_model}.